Nontrivial constitutive laws and unified structures in constrained BF theory: Unified structures

 The final structural question to consider is the relation between the gravitational excitation $B_\text{ext}$ and the internal gauge excitation $B_\text{int}$.
 In principle, as the interactions are independent, there is no \textit{a priori} expectation of a relation between the values either is fixed to.
 On physical grounds and as argued earlier, the possibilities are not endless either, and there are definite and unique preferences to the Lagrangian structure.
 Nevertheless, as there has been increasing interest in theories of modified gravity, it is natural to ask whether a theory of gravity with a modified gravitational excitation would induce a modification in the internal gauge excitation.
 Although the answer is of course negative, it does permit to introduce the mappings between the spaces of $\mathfrak{g}_\text{ext}$ and $\mathfrak{g}_\text{int}$-valued $n-2$ forms as a separate concept in its own right.
 As these are mappings between constitutive laws and excitations, they will be called constitutive mappings (or morphisms, when suitable).

-As a specific example, there was a recent ``Khronon'' Lorentz gauge theory of gravity~\cite{Zlosnik:2018qvg}, which introduced the coframe $e^a\equiv\Der\tau^a$ through a Lorentz vector field $\tau^a$ and the self-dual spin connection $\omega_{ab}$; see also~\cite{Koivisto:2025} for further 3+1 specifics.
+As a specific example, there was a recent ``Khronon'' Lorentz gauge theory of gravity~\cite{Zlosnik:2018qvg}, which introduced the coframe $e^a\equiv\Der\tau^a$ through a Lorentz vector field $\tau^a$ and the self-dual spin connection $\omega_{ab}$; see also~\cite{Koivisto:2025} for further 3+1 and black hole specifics.
 Then, the action

 reproduces General Relativity with cosmological dark matter dust when spontaneously breaking Lorentz symmetry with $\tau^2<0$.
 This is an example of a nontrivial gravitational constitutive law $*(\Der\tau^a\wedge\Der\tau^b)$, instead of the usual hypersurface basis element $*(e^a\wedge e^b)$.
 Note that the Hodge dual $*$ and the Lorentz group dualization $\star$ coincide on the surface basis, and can be absorbed into the self-dual curvature~\cite{Giulini:1994}.
-Furthermore, as the ``Khronon'' $\tau^a$ mimics the contact vector in (de Sitter) Cartan geometry~\cite{Westman:2012zk,Westman:2013mf,Westman:2014yca} and is directly interpretable as describing the observer's state, it is tempting to attempt a unification procedure with special consideration of the particular vector field $\tau^a$, coframe $e^a=\Der\tau^a$, and excitation $B_\text{ext}=*(\Der\tau^a\wedge\Der\tau^b)$.
+Furthermore, as the ``Khronon'' $\tau^a$ mimics the contact vector in (de Sitter) Cartan geometry~\cite{Westman:2012zk,Westman:2013mf,Westman:2014yca} and is directly interpretable as describing the observer's state, it is tempting to attempt a unification procedure with special consideration of the particular vector (or, Lorentz-valued scalar) field $\tau^a$, coframe $e^a=\Der\tau^a$, and excitation $B_\text{ext}=*(\Der\tau^a\wedge\Der\tau^b)$.

 Let us give a different perspective why any such approach is unsuccessful in the standard formulation of gauge theory and gravity, and would instead either require a different geometric premise (as in Cartan geometry, or the observer state structure discussed earlier), or a postulated nontrivial relation between the excitations (which would be more \textit{ad hoc} than hoped).
 The issue is that there is not a canonical mapping $B_\text{ext}\leftrightarrow B_\text{int}$.
 This can be expressed in several ways.
 Most directly, this can be expressed by showing that the following commutative (constitutive) diagram is not canonically spanned or well-defined: